dd9jn/rfc4880bis/crypto-refresh.md

 ## Plaintext

-Algorithm 0, "plaintext", may only be used to denote secret keys that are stored in the clear.
+Algorithm 0, "plaintext", may only be used to denote a secret key that is stored in the clear.
-Implementations MUST NOT use plaintext in Symmetrically Encrypted Data packets; they must use Literal Data packets to encode unencrypted or literal data.
+An implementation MUST NOT use plaintext in any Encrypted Data packet (SEIPD {{seipd}}, AEAD {{aead}}, or SED {{sed}}); it must use a Literal Data packet to encode unencrypted or literal data.

 ## RSA {#rsa-notes}